mongodb/specifications/source/index-management.rst

     partialFilterExpression: Document;

     /**
-     * Optionally specifies a collation to use for the index.
-If not specified, the default collation
+     * Optionally specifies a collation to use for the index in MongoDB 3.4 and higher.
-     * of the driver collection object is used, if one is defined.
-Otherwise, the default collation of
+     * If not specified, the default collation of the driver collection object is used,
-     * the collection server-side is used.
+     * if one is defined.
+Otherwise, the default collation of the collection server-side is used.
      */
     collation: Document;
   }